-It is found through this work that the well-known LMS iterative method is able to produce a superior behavior by simply having its step size adjusted to the step size used in the first iteration of NLMS algorithm.
-This ensures no more computations are added to the original LMS while improving convergence rate.
-The results found through this work by using Matlab implementation show the efficiency of the proposed step size selection method and clarify the importance of the step size in directing the whole behavior of LMS.

-Two drawbacks arise with the proposed method; firstly requiring an update for the step size after the first iteration for filters of order 5 and less, and secondly it approaches the performance of NLMS but it does not overcome it.
-Further investigations over the range that is around the values of the step size specified in this research may lead to further improvement in LMS algorithm performance.
+It is found in this work that the well-known iterative method of LMS is able produce a superior behavior by simply setting its step size to that used during the first iteration of NLMS algorithm.
+This ensures no more computations are added to the original LMS.
+The results found through this work using Matlab implementation show the efficiency of the proposed step size selection method and thus clarify the importance of the step size in directing the whole behavior of LMS.
+Further investigations over the range that is around the values of the step size specified in this research may lead to further improvement of LMS algorithm performance.
 Furthermore, the proposed method can be proved to be effective not only for the application of system identification, but also for other applications of adaptive filters.
-This takes to the next phase of this research, which is planned to involve testing the suggested method for the application of noise cancellation, and, for other types of LMS algorithm such as Leaky LMS.
+This takes us to the next phase of this research that is planned to involve testing the suggested step size selection method for the application of noise cancellation.